[ Printer Friendly Version ] [ Report Abuse ]

 I found Vespertine after ten minutes.

-The hallway I'd turned down led to only one room, and that was where she'd been waiting, patiently, alone.
-She hadn't brought her henchmen with her, and I think it was because both of us knew what this night really came down to — a face-to-face confrontation between the two of us.
-No Aurors, no back-up.
+The hallway I'd turned down led to only one room, and that was where she'd been waiting, patiently, all along.
+Both of us knew what this night really came down to a face-to-face confrontation between the two of us.
+No henchman, no Aurors, no back-up.
 It had to be this way.

-"The Ministry had always been a boys club," she said loudly, syllables crisp and clipped.
-She wasn't looking at me.
-"Even these days, as progressive as it may seem, trying to wiggle yourself in as a female is almost impossible.
-At least, if you wish to lead."
+"The Ministry had always been an old boys club," she said loudly, syllables crisp and clipped.
+"Even these days, as progressive as it may seem, trying to wiggle yourself in as a woman is almost impossible.
+At least, if you wish to get far."

 She turned, face brightening almost cheerfully as her gaze landed on my silhouette.